Face covers mandatory, spitting punishable with fine says MHA

 Public spaces:

-Wearing of face cover is compulsory in all public places, work places.
+Wearing of face cover is compulsory in all public places, workplaces.

-All persons in charge of public places, work places and transport shall ensure social distancing as per the guidelines of the goverment.
+All persons in charge of public places, workplaces and transport shall ensure social distancing as per the guidelines of the government.

 Gathering such as marriages and funerals shall remain regulated by the District Magistrate.

-Spitting in public places shall be punishable with fine.
+Spitting in public places shall be punishable with a fine.

-There should be a strict ban on sale of liquor, tobacco and gutka.
+There should be a strict ban on the sale of liquor, tobacco and gutka.

 Work spaces:

-All work places should have adequate arrangements for temperature screening and provide sanitisers at convenient places.
+All workplaces should have adequate arrangements for temperature screening and provide sanitisers at convenient places.

-Work place shall have a gap off one hour between shifts and will stagger lunch breaks of staff to ensure social distancing.
+Workplaces shall have a gap of one hour between shifts and will stagger lunch breaks of staff to ensure social distancing.

 Persons above the age of 65 and persons with co-morbidities and parents of children below the age of 5 shall be encouraged to work from home.